KiWeng/thehand-server/readme.md

 ### Miscellaneous

 - [ ] Improve the mock module.
-- [ ] transmitting realtime emg signals
+- [ ] Transmitting realtime emg signals
+- [ ] Eliminate hard-coded content, move into config files.
+- [ ] Replace messy `print` with proper logging.
+- [ ] Some of the Arguments should be parsed from command line